alangnt/neuroverse/README.md

 Each digital persona uses your past context, goals, and message history to respond with a tone and perspective that mirrors your inner multiverse.

+This project was made as part of the [Next.js]([https://groq.com/](https://nextjs.org/)) hackathon that took part from April 7 to April 17, 2025.

 ---

 ## 🧠 Key Features